Antho2407/react-radial-menu/README.md

 RadialMenu options :

-- center : central item of your menu
+- center: central menu item
-- items : the items of your menu
+- items: circular menu items
-- duration : duration of the opening animation (ms)
+- duration: duration of the opening animation (ms)
-- stagger : duration of the stagger animation (time between each item to begin the animation) (ms)
+- stagger: duration of the staggering for your animation (ms)
-- radius : size of your circular menu. react-radial-menu will calculate the size and the position of each item depending of their number.
+- itemsSize : width/height of all your menu items
 - easing : easing of the opening animation
-- distance : distance between the center and the items - optional if you want to let react-radial-menu do it for you !
+- distance : distance between the central item and the circular menu items - optional if you want to let react-radial-menu sort it for you !

 Item options :

-- href : link pointed by your item
+- href : link for you menu item
 - image : image displayed by your item.
-If you don't use it, react-radial-menu will display a circular div instead.
+If you don't use it, react-radial-menu will display a circular div instead and use a label attribute (experimental).

 ## Help me to improve it !

-Contact me if you want to signal some bugs.
+Contact me if you want to report bugs, or suggest improvements.
+Contributions are also welcome !
-Many improvements and customization options are coming in the future !